alamuri-a/NortheastInnovatorsMidterm/README.md

 The Digital University System implements a role-based Access Control Layer to provide secure authentication and authorization for all users.
 Every user must authenticate with a valid username and password before accessing the system.

 After successful authentication, the system identifies the user's assigned role and grants access only to the corresponding work area.
 Unauthorized users are prevented from accessing features outside of their assigned permissions.
+User account must authorize on each panel to ensure only users with the specified role can access functionality, failure to authorize results in a blank pane.

 The implemented access control supports the following roles: